"The Lake Isle of Innisfree" by W. B. Yeats: Prompted by Home Sickness

 The Lake Isle of Innisfree" in 1890.
 The poem was prompted by a feeling of home sickness.
 Innisfree is a small island in Lough Gill, County Sligo, Ireland where as a young man Yeats had dreamed of a smooth life close to nature.
 He was standing on an actual London pavement (the pavements grey) when a jet of Walter in a chemist shop set him dreaming of this island.

-A poem of escape in a sense:
+A poem of escape:

 In a sense this is a poem of escape.
 The poet wants to go away from the weary world of stress and strain to the peaceful island of Innisfree.
 The poet wants to go instantly with a heartfelt hyperbolic desire.
 In there he would build a cottage of clay and wattles and plant the nine bean-rows He would also have a hive for honey-bees.
 All these suggest a self-sustaining and harmonious life close to nature.
 Peace and tranquility that he pines for will be enjoyed there: